Skip to main content

 This is generally referred to as HTTPS mixed content.

 The fix is simple.
-Either downgrade your website to use http, or upgrade your server to use https.
+Either downgrade your website to use http, or a much better idea - upgrade your server to use https.

 Set the correct URLs